tezos/tezos/docs/introduction/howtouse.rst

 The only interface to the node is through Json RPC calls and it is disabled by default.
 A more detailed documentation can be found in the :ref:`RPC index.
-<rpc>` The RPC interface must be enable in order for the clients
+<rpc>` The RPC interface must be enabled in order for the clients
-to communicate with the node, but is should not be publically accessible on the internet.
+to communicate with the node, but is should not be publicly accessible on the internet.
 With the following command it is available uniquely on the `localhost` address of your machine, on the default port ``8732``.